-NEW YORK — Samsung held its annual star-studded Hope for Children Gala, raising $1.5 million to benefit children’s health, education and sustainability programs, and honored Tony Bennett and John Legend, here, last Tuesday at Cipriani New York.
+New York — Samsung held its annual star-studded Hope for Children Gala Tuesday night, raising $1.5 million to benefit children's health, education and sustainability programs, and honored Tony Bennett and John Legend.

-The event, which drew more than 700, honored Samsung’s guests and partners who have helped to improve children’s lives across the U.S.
+The event, which drew more than 700 guests to Cipriani Wall Street in New York City, honored Samsung's guests and partners who have helped to improve children's lives across the U.S.

 Additional celebrity partners at the gala included Chelsea Clinton, Drew Brees, Jimmie Johnson, Boomer Esiason, Robin Thicke, Rob Thomas, Estelle and host Sherri Shepherd.

-Samsung Hope for Children, the company’s global corporate socialresponsibility platform, brings together the company; its retail partners, which included executives from h.h.gregg, P.C.
-Richard & Son, Sears, and distributors Ingram Micro Consumer Electronics and Almo, among others; and a network of charitable organizations associated with public figures.
+Samsung Hope for Children, the company's global corporate social-responsibility platform, brings together the company; its retail partners, which included executive from hhgregg, P.C.
+Richard & Son, and distributor Ingram Micro Consumer Electronics, among others; and a network of charitable organizations associated with public figures.

 Over the course of its 12-year history, Samsung Hope for Children has raised more than $30 million through the gala, which has helped more than 500 schools, hospitals and community-based foundations throughout the U.S.